SebiBar/Geometrie_in_Spatiu_3D/README.md

 # Geometrie_in_Spatiu_3D
-Proiect utilizand Processing pentru a vizualiza o piramida 3D
+Project utilizing Processing to visualize a 3D pyramid.